armijnhemel/binaryanalysis-ng/maintenance/yara/README.md

 $ python3 bang_to_json.py -o ~/json -r ~/tmp/debian/root debian debian11
 ```

-As the next step run the `yara_from_bang.py` for each of the generated JSON
+To create the actual YARA files run the `yara_from_bang.py` for each of the
-files.
+generated JSON files.

-The script has two mandatory arguments: a configuration file (in YAML format)
+The `yara_from_bang.py` script has two mandatory arguments: a configuration
-and path to the JSON result file.
-An example configuration file
+file (in YAML format) and path to the JSON result file created in the previous
-`yara-config.yaml` is provided in this directory and should be adapted to
+step.
+An example configuration file `yara-config.yaml` is provided in this
-your local settings.
+directory and should be adapted to your local settings.

 For example: